How to take sharp photos in low light

 If your subject is moving, the AF illuminator, if you’re close enough to your subject, and live view are your friends.
-Which leads to the next focusing tip.
+Which leads to the next low light focusing tip.

 3. Use the AF illuminator

-When wanting to use the AF illuminator, be aware of where you’ve positioned your focus point.
+When using the AF illuminator, just be aware of where you’ve positioned your focus point.
 With some older cameras it had to be in the middle of the viewfinder.
 With newer models, this may not be necessary, but the focus point does still need to be near the middle.
 You can’t use the AF illuminator when the focus point is near the edge of your frame.

 When is the AF illuminator useful for focusing in low light?
 Bride and groom’s first dance.